Walrus: A Cross-Domain Foundation Model for Continuum Dynamics: Experiments

 \textbf{Training settings.} \Walrus\ was pretrained for approximately 400,000 steps following the distribution strategy described in Section \ref{sec:sampling_loss} with a 2D micro-batch size of 192 and 3D size of 96.
 In total, \Walrus\ was pretrained on approximately 4 million examples from each 2D dataset and 2 million for each 3D.
-When finetuned on datasets within \Walrus's training set, all comparisons are trained on the combined volume \Walrus\ was shown during both pretraining and finetuning -- 4.5 million samples for 2D data and 2.5 million for 3D.
+When finetuned on datasets used to pretrain \Walrus, all comparisons are trained on the combined volume \Walrus\ was shown during pretraining and finetuning (4.5 million samples for 2D, 2.5 million for 3D).
 Otherwise all models are given the same finetuning budget of 500k samples regardless of dataset size.
-All models are trained or finetuned to predict the next system state using the AdamW \citep{loshchilov2017decoupled} optimizer and a reciprocal square-root learning rate schedule \citep{zhai2022scaling} with linear warmup and inverse quadratic cooldown \citep{hägele2024scalinglawscomputeoptimaltraining}.
-Full training details can be found in Appendix \ref{app_sec:all_training}.
+All models are trained to predict the next system state using the AdamW \citep{loshchilov2017decoupled} optimizer and a reciprocal square-root learning rate schedule \citep{zhai2022scaling} with linear warmup and inverse quadratic cooldown \citep{hägele2024scalinglawscomputeoptimaltraining}.
+Note that all models apart from MPP-AViT-L are finetuned with their original context lengths: \Walrus\ (6 2D/3 3D), DPOT (10), Poseidon (1), MPP-AViT-L (6).
+For AViT, we empirically found little loss of accuracy reducing the context length to match \Walrus\ but did not attempt to reduce further.
+Full details can be found in Appendix \ref{app_sec:all_training}.

 \textbf{Evaluation.} We primarily use VRMSE as in the Well benchmark \citep{ohana2025welllargescalecollectiondiverse} either per-step or averaged over rollout windows for comparison as the normalization allows for easier cross-dataset comparison in limited space.
+As this analysis is inherently limited for longer term comparisons, we supplement this analysis in Appendix \ref{app:additional_results} with more exhaustive time series results along with distributional comparisons per trajectory using the Spatially Averaged W1 used in \citep{molinaro2025generativeaifastaccurate}.
+These represent two extremes and provide different information.
+Pointwise metrics like VRMSE penalize deviations from the exact spatial arrangement of features, but lose informativeness over longer rollouts as trajectories decouple.
+On the other hand, the form of W1 used here is permutation invariant, but ensures the distribution of states matches over longer horizons.
+Particularly for chaotic systems, this is often the only type of comparison possible in the general setting.
 All metrics are defined in Appendix \ref{app:more_metrics}.
-As many of these datasets are undergoing regime transitions and therefore prediction difficulty varies over time, all predicted trajectories begin from $T=17$ to allow for equal comparisons with models utilizing context lengths matching that used by MPP in pretraining (16).
+As many of these datasets are undergoing regime transitions and therefore prediction difficulty varies over time, all predicted trajectories begin from $T=17$ to allow for equal comparisons with models requiring longer contexts.